-- discussions between a medical practitioner and the worker (and their support person, if requested by the worker), which are not attended by a person from the list above - discussions between treating doctors and treating practitioners relating to treatment.
+- discussions between a Medical Practitioner and the worker (and their support person, if requested by the worker), which are not attended by a person from the list above - discussions between treating doctors and treating practitioners relating to treatment.
 These are considered a normal interaction between referring doctor and practitioner.

-The medical practitioner is to retain file notes of the case conference, including date, duration, participants, topics and outcomes.
+The Medical Practitioner is to retain file notes of the case conference, including date, duration, participants, topics and outcomes.
 This information may be required for invoicing or auditing purposes.

-Certificate of Capacity means the certificate given by the medical practitioner under s44B(3)(a) of the Act in the form approved by the Authority.
+Certificate of Capacity means the certificate given by the Medical Practitioner under s44B(3)(a) of the Act in the form approved by the Authority.

-General Practitioner is a Medical Practitioner and has the meaning given by subsection 3(1) of the Health Insurance Act 1973 (Cth).
+General Practitioner means a Medical Practitioner and has the meaning given by subsection 3(1) of the Health Insurance Act 1973 (Cth).